Explore the Department of mechanical engineering

 - Ocean Engineering: marine robotics, ocean simulations, marine structures, coastal processes, ocean sensing, marine geotechnics, ocean renewable energy, acoustics.

 - Mechanics, Materials & Manufacturing: biomaterials, biomechanics, additive manufacturing, precision machining, smart factories, soft matter, architectured materials, computational mechanics.

 The successful candidate will build on current strengths in the department in these areas while having opportunities to engage in interdisciplinary collaborations across campus.
 Possible affiliations include the UNH Integrated Applied Mathematics Program, the UNH School of Marine Science and Ocean Engineering, the UNH Institute for the Study of Earth, Oceans, and Space, the NSF EPSCoR funded NH Center for Multiscale Modeling and Manufacturing of Biomaterials (NH BioMade), and/or the UNH John Olson Advanced Manufacturing Center.

-The Department of Mechanical Engineering (ME) at the University of New Hampshire (UNH) invites applications for a tenure track position in the area of Ocean Engineering (OE) with a starting date of August 2016.
-The department is interested in candidates with expertise in novel ocean sensing, marine robotics, systems/controls, marine structures, or marine geotechnics.
-But applications from the general field of ocean engineering will be considered.
+The Department of Mechanical Engineering (ME) at the University of New Hampshire (UNH), invites applications for a tenure track faculty position at the assistant professor level in the area of systems and controls with a starting date of August 2019.
+The department is particularly interested in candidates with expertise in one or more of the following: biomaterials manufacturing, automation/control, smart factories/Industry 4.0, precision machining, mechanics of manufacturing, materials processing, or rapid prototyping/additive manufacturing.
 UNH actively creates an educational environment that fosters diversity, inclusion and quality engagement for all.